tcltk/tcl/tools/man2markdown-README.md

 ## Specific pages
 - oo::... pages: no handling of the class hierarchy subsection yet
-- configurable.n: no way to represent nested '?' in synopsis, attempt made to split syntax definition into pieces

 # Implemented and missing features in conversion script